-Croatian President calls PM 'Ukrainian agent’
+Croatian president calls PM 'Ukrainian agent’

-Croatian President Zoran Milanovic called Prime Minister Andrey Plenkovic an agent of Ukraine on Friday, two days after the latter apologized to Ukrainians over the president’s comments on NATO deployments.
+Croatian President Zoran Milanovic accused his Prime Minister Andrey Plenkovic of behaving like a "Ukrainian agent" on Friday, two days after the latter apologized to Kiev over the head-of-state’s comments on NATO deployments.

 On Wednesday, Plenkovic dismissed the president’s statement as “nonsense,” claiming that the Croatian contingent stationed in Poland had already returned and apologized to the Ukrainian people.

-Milanovic, the commander-in-chief, hit back in an interview with Croatia’s RTL TV, suggesting that Plenkovic’s loyalties appear to be misplaced.
+Milanovic, the commander-in-chief, hit back in an interview with Zagreb’s RTL TV, suggesting that Plenkovic’s loyalties appear to be misplaced.

 Let him apologize.
-He acts like a Ukrainian agent, and I act like the Croatian president.
+He acts like a Ukrainian agent, and I act like a Croatian president.
 That’s a huge difference.

 In his statement on Tuesday, the president accused the US of agitating the geopolitical situation in the region amid a Russian military buildup near Ukraine’s border.
 “This has nothing to do with Ukraine or Russia.
 It has to do with the dynamics of American domestic politics.”

 Milanovic claimed he is trying to steer Croatia clear of a potentially disastrous conflagration involving Russia.
-The Croatian leader said that Ukraine must start solving “the problem” it has with the “separatists” in the country’s east through negotiations, noting that Moscow has not recognized breakaway republics either.
+The Croatian leader said Ukraine must start solving “the problem” it has with the “separatists” in the country’s east through negotiations, noting that Moscow has not recognized the breakaway republics.

 He added that Kiev should “not constantly confront the thermonuclear and hypersonic power, Russia.
 It is not Serbia.
 Whoever encourages them to do so is a dangerous charlatan, and there are many in Europe.”